Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Toxicity begets toxicity: Change points in toxic chains

 \subsection{Manual annotation of change points}

 To evaluate the predictive performance of the baseline CPD algorithms we conduct a manual annotation exercise of the change points.
-We consider as many as top 100 toxic conversation chains based on the toxicity scores of the anchor segments.
+We consider as many as top 100 toxic conversation chains based on the toxicity scores of the anchor segments from each of the right- and left-leaning channels.
 We then get all the change points in each of these chains annotated by three annotators.
-All the three annotators are experts in hate speech analysis research.
-To ensure consistency and reliability in the annotation process, we ask the annotators to base their judgments on the following factors -- (a) \textit{tone}: shifts in sentiment or intensity, such as transitions from neutral or mildly toxic statements to overt hostility, (b) \textit{topical shift}: the emergence of new discussion themes or the cessation of previously dominant topics and (c) \textit{change in toxicity}: escalations or reductions in the degree of harmful language or expressions.
-Further since this is a sensitive task we instruct the annotators to (a) maintain confidentiality and handle the conversational data responsibly, (b) focus on objective evaluation without imposing personal biases and (c) annotate at most 15 data points per day to ensure annotation quality and mental well being of annotators.
-We appropriately remunerate the annotators with Amazon gift vouchers.

-Overall, the annotators marked a median of 3 change points for most of the chains with the minimum and maximum being 1 and 7 respectively.
-The total number of change points marked by them across all the 100 chains is 984.
+All three annotators are experts in hate speech analysis research.\\ \textbf{Annotation instructions:} To ensure consistency and reliability in the annotation process, we ask the annotators to base their judgments on the following factors -- \textbf{(a)} \textit{tone}: shifts in sentiment or intensity, such as transitions from neutral or mildly toxic statements to overt hostility, \textbf{(b)} \textit{topical shift}: the emergence of new discussion themes or the cessation of previously dominant topics and \textbf{(c)} \textit{change in toxicity}: escalations or reductions in the degree of harmful language or expressions.
+Further since this is a sensitive task we instruct the annotators to \textbf{(a)} maintain confidentiality and handle the conversational data responsibly, \textbf{(b)} focus on objective evaluation without imposing personal biases and \textbf{(c)} annotate at most 15 data points per day to ensure annotation quality and mental well being of annotators.
+We appropriately remunerate the annotators with Amazon gift vouchers.\\ Overall, the three annotators combined marked 79\% \& 80\% of instances to contain 2, 3 or 4 change points for right- and left-leaning channels, respectively, with the minimum and maximum being 1 and 7, respectively.
+The total number of change points marked by them across all the 100 chains is 982 for right- and 923 for left-leaning channels.
 We believe that this is a unique and a first-of-its-kind dataset that can be used in future to train/evaluate other predictive algorithms.